CNMC Goldmine | 1H20 Update

 Thanks for reading,

 Disclaimer: We are long CNMC at an average price of $0.21.
-This is not a buy recommendation, this is only for educational and discussion purposes.
+This article is not an investment (buy/hold/sell or otherwise) recommendation, this is only for educational and discussion purposes.
+This article is not tailored to the specific circumstances of any reader.
+I/we/The Snowball do/does not purport to be in the business of providing financial advice and the contents of the article should not be regarded as such.

 Cover photo source: Vladimir Patkachakov on Unsplash